CSEP Young Investigator Award (YIA)

-The CSEP Young Investigator Award (YIA) is presented annually to an outstanding CSEP member who received the PhD or MD degree within the past 10 years.
-Any parental leave(s) taken since receiving their degree will not count towards the time limit.
+The CSEP Young Investigator Award (YIA) is presented annually to an outstanding CSEP member who received received their first faculty appointment in the last 7 calendar years.
+Any medical or parental leave(s) taken since receiving their appointment will not count towards the time limit.
 The individual must be acknowledged to have an excellent reputation throughout Canada and to have achieved notable international recognition.
 Candidates shall have demonstrated evidence of a sustainable program of research funding beyond the first grant cycle, publications in peer-reviewed journals that establish the candidate as an independent scientist, and evidence of training of highly qualified personnel.
 The candidate must be a CSEP member at the time of nomination.

 Any member of CSEP may submit nominations on behalf of the applicant.
 A complete nomination will consist of the following:

 - Completion of an YIA 2020 Nomination Form which includes: